 MULTITUDE OF APPLICATIONS

 There are a multitude of opportunities for the development of diagnostics for other autoimmune diseases with significant diagnostic challenges including Lyme, MS and Rheumatoid Arthritis.
+Our initial target is Lupus.
 In addition, because IES can identify contagious diseases immediately following exposure with a simple blood test, the technology has significant national security and military applications.
 In the event of an outbreak of a disease of unknown origin, the IES test can be deployed to quickly and reliably identify the source of the outbreak, accelerating response times and significantly aiding in containing and combatting the outbreak.
 Because the test can identify a virus or disease immediately following exposure, the test can be used to screen troops deployed to an area with a contagious outbreak, rapidly identifying infected individuals, providing for early intervention and eliminate the need for prolonged quarantines of the entire deployment.

 IES Life Sciences, Inc.

 104 Tech Park Drive